NYUAD-CRC/crc-docs/source/hpc/jobs/job_submit.rst

 .. code-block:: bash

-    [wz22@login-0-1 overview]$ sbatch threads-job.sh
+    [wz22@login1]$ sbatch threads-job.sh
     Submitted batch job 775602

 In this case, the job id is ``775602``.
-You can safely log off Dalma at this point.
+You can safely log off the HPC at this point.
 Once the system can accommodate your request, the script will be executed.
 The screen output will be saved to the files you specified in the job script.